bi-labor/es-mssql/docs/exercise4.md

      ![Specify chart data](images/exercise/rs-users-chart-data.png)

-1. Add a title to the report, and include your neptun code in the title.
+1. Add a title to the report, and **include your Neptun code in the title**.
 (See the sample report at the top.)

 1. Preview the report by switching to the _Preview_ tab in Visual Studio.

-   > Include a screenshot of the report as `ex4.png`.
+   Include a screenshot of the report as `ex4.png`.

-   Please make sure that the screenshot is taken such that it
+   Please make sure that the screenshot is taken such that it:

    - includes entire window of Visual Studio, not just the report preview,
    - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)